coveo/source.coveo.com/_posts/2022-06-14-coveo-auto-reply-integration-with-slack.md

 The `serverless.yaml` file, in conjunction with the `handler.js` and `lambdaApp.js` are the ones that will be used by your AWS Lambda when deployed.
 For development ease, we will let serverless create an App using a CloudFormation template.
 The template will include:

-* An S3 bucket to store and versioned your deployed app
+* An S3 bucket to store and version your deployed app
 * A Lambda function
 * A Gateway Rest API to access the Lambda
 * A Log Group to monitor your app